Nycander/JaxRs2Retrofit/README.md

 ## Processing custom annotations

-By default JaxRs2Retrofit will drop all parameters from method signatures that have an unknown annotation attached to it, like `@Auth User user`.
+By default JaxRs2Retrofit will drop all parameter annotations that it does not know how to deal with, like `@Auth User user`.
 This behaviour can be customized registering a custom [`ParamConverter`](https://github.com/Maddoc42/JaxRs2Retrofit/blob/master/plugin/src/main/java/de/bitdroid/jaxrs2retrofit/converter/ParamConverter.java), for example in the build script:

 ```groovy
 task jaxrs2retrofit(type: de.bitdroid.jaxrs2retrofit.JaxRs2RetrofitTask) {